Trust Board

 Read full bio here

-Lois Chick is the current chair of the NZCCA Trust Board, being part of the original set up team.
+Lois Chick MNZM is the current chair of the NZCCA Trust Board, being part of the original set up team.
 Lois is a founder of New Zealand Graduate School of Education in Christchurch - a private Teacher’s College training graduate primary and secondary teachers.

 She has held many governance roles and was appointed as a Member of the New Zealand Order of Merit for services to education and leadership in the 2020 Queen's Birthday Honours.
 She has a lifelong interest in choral music and is passionate about all children having opportunities to sing.

-With extensive governance experience with not-for-profit organisations, Raymond wishes to give back to the community after many years of supporting the various choral communities for over two decades.
-He is a Chartered member of the Institute of Directors and a Fellow of the Chartered Governance Institute who has founded and led several professional organisations in the past.
+With extensive governance experience with not-for-profit and public sector organisations, Raymond wishes to give back to the community after many years of supporting the various choral communities for over two decades.
+He is currently a member of the Kaipātiki Local Board and the New Zealand Choral Federation Board, a trustee of the Trusts Arena and the Auckland Committee member of the New Zealand Chinese Association.